XRPL-Commons/core-dev-bootcamp-2025/day-3/material/nodestore_theory.md

 ## 4. Summary

 The NodeStore is a foundational concept for any system that needs to persistently, efficiently, and securely manage discrete units of data.
 By organizing data into uniquely identifiable node objects, abstracting storage details, and focusing on integrity and performance, the NodeStore enables complex systems—such as ledgers, databases, or distributed records—to function reliably and at scale.

-In essence, the NodeStore is the guardian and organizer of a system’s most important data, ensuring it is always available, trustworthy, and efficiently managed.